zoeskan/MCB185/unit2-calculations.md

 ### 25entropy.py ##

 Write a function that returns the Shannon entropy for nucleotide counts a, c, g, t.
-Demonstrate it works using multiple calls.
+Demonstrate it works using multiple calls, including those where one of the counts is zero.